colinmsaunders/dozencode/README.md

 ## Usage

+The reference implementation is Python [dozencode](https://github.com/colinmsaunders/dozencode).
+Let us know if you write your own!

 ```python
 from dozencode.dozencode import dozencode, dozdecode
 print(dozencode([1, 10, 100, 1000]))    # AJHdFkd
 print(dozdecode("AXDRAdXhEdPhAid"))     # [1, -2, 4, -8, 16, -32, 64, -128, 256]
 ```

+## License

+Dozencode is released to the public domain on May 23, 2024 by Colin M. Saunders.